 - Hydraulic, pneumatic, electrical, fuel and air systems

 - Fiberglass and other insulating parts

 - Cable and wiring harnesses

 - Any loose or missing parts

 You may also want to consider downloading IndustrySafe's mobile app to record your inspection findings.
-This EHS inspection software will enable you to use pre-built checklists based off of OSHA regulations (including its aerial lift requirements).
+This EHS management software will enable you to use pre-built checklists based off of OSHA regulations (including its aerial lift requirements).
 You can also create your own checklists based off your company's needs.